 INCLUDES RAM EXPANSION PAK!
-Our game consoles are Pre-Played and include game system, 1 controller, AV and AC hookups.
-All of our game systems are thoroughly tested and come with our 30 day warranty.
+Our game consoles are Pre-Played and include game system, 1 controller*, AV and AC hookups.
+All of our game systems are thoroughly tested and come with our 30 day warranty. ('Game Console Only' listings will come with either 1st or 3rd party controller and controller colors may vary.)

 The Nintendo 64 stylized as NINTENDO64 and often referred to as N64, is Nintendo's third home video game console for the international market.
 Named for its 64-bit central processing unit, it was released in June 1996 in Japan, September 1996 in North America, March 1997 in Europe and Australia, September 1997 in France and December 1997 in Brazil.
 It is the industry's last major successive home console to use the cartridge as its primary storage format, as all succeeding home consoles up until the Nintendo Switch used an optical format.
 In addition, current handheld systems (such as the PlayStation Vita and Nintendo 3DS) also use cartridges.
 While the Nintendo 64 was succeeded by Nintendo's MiniDVD-based GameCube in September 2001, the consoles remained available until the system was retired in late 2003.